pantrypoints/sp/content/en/research/countries/china/xi/chapter-02f.md

-To better adhere to and develop socialism with Chinese characteristics in the new era, we must take charge of the "four greatness", make overall plans to promote the overall layout of the "five-in-one", and coordinate the promotion of the "four comprehensive" strategic layout, which is the overall plan of the Communist Party of China to promote the great cause of socialism with Chinese characteristics and the top-level design of the party to realize socialist modernization.
+To better adhere to and develop socialism with Chinese characteristics in the new era, we must take charge of the "four greatness", make overall plans to promote the overall layout of the "five-in-one", and coordinate the promotion of the "four comprehensive" strategic layout, which is the overall plan of the CCP to promote the great cause of socialism with Chinese characteristics and the top-level design of the party to realize socialist modernization.

 1. the "four greats" are closely linked, interconnected and interact